Mass-based separation of active Brownian particles in an asymmetric channel

 The dependence of the average velocity $v$ on the static force $f$ is depicted in Fig.~\ref{fig:Graph4} for different values of $M^*$.
 As is reflected in this figure, the mass-based separation of particles can be effectively controlled by suitably tuning $f$.
-For instance, by choosing $f = 2.5$, the lighter particles of mass $M^* = 0.01$ move towards the left with $v \approx -0.1$, whereas the heavier particles of mass $M^* = 0.1$ drift towards the right with $v \approx 0.1$.
-In particular, there exists a stall force $f_{\mathrm st}$ for which $v$ is zero.
-For $f < f_{\mathrm st}$, particles of mass $M^*$ move towards the right; whereas the same particles drift towards the left for $f > f_{\mathrm st}$.
-Since $v$ has a maximum as a function of $M^*$ in the absence of the static force, as is expected, $f_{\mathrm st}$ shows a nonmonotonic dependence on $M^*$ with the appearance of a peak at the optimal mass $M^*_{\rm op}$ (see the inset).
-More interestingly, the nonmonotonic dependence of $f_{\mathrm st}$ on $M^*$ provides that we obtain a smart device with a fixed shape that can be used to continuously separate particles of any mass by suitably changing merely $f$.
+For instance, by choosing $f = 2.5$, lighter particles of mass $M^* = 0.01$ move towards the left with $v \approx -0.1$, whereas heavier particles of mass $M^* = 0.1$ drift towards the right with $v \approx 0.1$.
+In particular, there exists a stall force $f_{\mathrm {st}}$ for which $v$ is zero.
+For $f < f_{\mathrm {st}}$, particles of mass $M^*$ move towards the right; whereas the same particles drift towards the left for $f > f_{\mathrm {st}}$. $f_{\mathrm {st}}$ shows a nonmonotonic dependence on $M^*$ with the appearance of a peak at the optimal mass $M^*_{\rm op}$ (see the inset).
+More interestingly, the nonmonotonic dependence of $f_{\mathrm {st}}$ on $M^*$ provides that we obtain a smart device with a fixed shape that can be used to continuously separate particles of any mass by suitably changing merely $f$.

 The dependence of the average velocity $v$ on the self-propulsion force $f_0$, rotational diffusion rate $\alpha$, and active torque $t_0$ is shown in Fig.~\ref{fig:Graph5} for different values of $M^*$.
 For fixed values of $\alpha, t_0, \mathrm{and}~f$, the mass-based separation of particles can be controlled by suitably tuning $f_0$ (see panel (a)).
-As is reflected from panels (b) and (c), the separation of particles can also be tuned by the values of $\alpha$ and $t_0$.
+As is reflected from panels (b) and (c), the separation of particles can also be tuned by values of $\alpha$ and $t_0$.
 We have verified that $v$ is independent of the sign of $t_0$ because our channel is symmetric about its principal axis, i.e., it has top-down symmetry.
 In particular, as $f_0 \to 0$, $\alpha \to \infty$, or $t_0 \to \infty$, the motion of self-propelled particles approaches passive Brownian motion; thus, the rectification effect tends to vanish, and as a consequence, all particles follow the static force.

-\section{Concluding Remarks}
+\section{Concluding remarks}